pixare40/ui-compiler/README.md

 # Known Issues
-- Attribute values cannot be assessed if there is a space for example `button(text: 'Play Next', label: 'playnext')` the Play next text will be intepreted as PlayNext.
+- Attribute values cannot be assessed if there is a space for example `button(text: 'Play Next', label: 'playnext')` the Play next text will be intepreted as `PlayNext`.
 This will be resolved at a later time.